PyChina/weekly/content/Issue/issue-393.md

 - [2019 Python 开发者调查表](https://pycoders.com/link/2826/web)
     + PSF BLOG

-“[We] aim to identify how the Python development world looks today and how it compares to the last two years.
+"[We] aim to identify how the Python development world looks today and how it compares to the last two years.
 The results of the survey will serve as a major source of knowledge about the current state of the Python community and how it is changing over the years, so we encourage you to participate and make an invaluable contribution to this community resource.
-The survey takes approximately 10 minutes to complete.”
+The survey takes approximately 10 minutes to complete."

 (`是也乎:`